alh1m1k/WebKeyboard-for-StarCitizen/README.md

 - tap on slot with existing "control" and then to empty slot to move "control" to that slot.
 - tap on slot with existing "control" and then to slot with other "control" to swap it.
-- tap on slot with existing "control" and then longtap slot with other control to replace second with first one (second will-be removed).
+- tap on slot with existing "control" and then longtap slot with other "control" to replace second with first one (second will-be removed).
 - longtap on slot with existing "control", remove it.
 - longtap on empty slot to display [Select Control](#select-control) window.